-The New York Eye and Ear Retinal Center was the first to acquire the latest version of the OTI OCT/SLO, which was made commercially available in October 2006.
+The New York Eye and Ear of Mount Sinai Retinal Center was the first to acquire the latest version of the OTI OCT/SLO, which was made commercially available in October 2006.
 This new device is different from the original OCT/SLO in that it uses spectral-domain (Fourier) technology instead of time-domain technology (used in the original OCT/SLO as well as in the other commercially available OCT devices).
 Spectral OCT/SLO imaging allows us to obtain images with much better resolution than the original OCT/SLO (8 microns vs. 10-15 microns), at speeds of up to 32 times faster (64 Hz vs 2 Hz).
 This high-speed, high-resolution imaging minimizes movement artifacts, and allows several different imaging strategies to be performed quickly and with greater accuracy.

 Imaging through a segment of the retina with the Spectral OCT/SLO generates an image of such high resolution that the different layers of the retina are clearly seen.
 Because of this, subtle pathologies are visualized earlier, and this may lead to early diagnosis and intervention in some cases.